Aeroking21/MIPS-CPU/README.md

 The target instruction-set is 32-bit big-endian MIPS1, as defined by the MIPS ISA Specification (Revision 3.2).

-The instructions to be tested are:
+The instructions to be tested are :

 Code    |   Meaning        | Check
 --------|---------------------------------------------